Skip to content

 Propagation Timeline:

-• Initial connection: Up to 30 minutes
+• Initial connection status: up to 30 minutes (Learn)

-• Real-time protection: Active immediately after enablement
+• Real-time protection: active immediately after enablement

 Defender XDR Integration: